Health-RI/health-ri-metadata/README.md

 ### [Attribution](https://www.w3.org/ns/prov#Attribution)

-Attribution is the ascribing of an entity to an agent.
+Attribution is the ascribing of an entity to an agent. <br><br>
+`Usage note`: This class is instantiated by the property "qualified attribution".

 #### Mandatory Properties